seanwhs/Thinking-in-Javascript/Readme.md

 I want to learn it as:

-> “Here’s how the engine allocates memory, schedules tasks, resolves scope chains, preserves closures, and moves work across threads.”
+> “Here’s how the engine allocates memory, schedules tasks, resolves scope chains, preserves closures, iterates streams, and moves work across threads.”

 That shift changed everything for me.